-- Consideration clause – The deed contains a clause stating that the grantor received something in return for the property.
+- Consideration clause.
+The deed contains a clause stating that the grantor received something in return for the property.
 This is usually money, and the amount must be listed here.
-There are ways obfuscate the amount paid, acceptable or common in some areas.
+There are ways to obfuscate the amount paid, acceptable or common in some areas.
 If the property was gifted, a phrase like “for love and affection” is used.

 Other common information depends on the type of property.
 If the house is in a plotted subdivision, the property deed will contain the name of the plot and information about it.
 There also may be listings of conditions or reservations that go along with the property transfer.

 What a property deed looks like depends largely on the property.
 Where the property is located, how large it is, any indication of shared use – all these factors affect the size of your property deed.
 For most people, their property deed is one to two pages.
 It’s a physical legal document containing the information listed above.

 There are several types of property deeds, with the difference coming down to the covenants and warranties conveyed by the seller.
 Some property deeds offer more protections to the grantor, and others favor the seller.
 Depending on the state of the property, the title and any encumbrances, different deeds may protect against issues that could arise.